 The counterparty risk of default for these derivative financial instruments is limited to their positive replacement cost, which is substantially lower than their notional amount.
 The replacement cost of over-the-counter derivative financial instruments is an estimate and is determined using valuation models that incorporate prevailing foreign exchange rates and prices on underlying instruments with similar maturities and characteristics.
-The replacement cost reflects the estimated amount that the Company would receive, or might have to pay, to terminate the contracts as at December 31, 2015.
-The Company would have to pay \$8,826 to terminate the contracts as at December 31, 2015 (2014 - pay \$1,165).
-The maturity date for the Company's contracts range from January 6 to February 17, 2016.
-The notional amounts of the foreign currency forward contracts total \$139,445 (2014 - \$54,109).
+The replacement cost reflects the estimated amount that the Company would receive, or might have to pay, to terminate the contracts as at December 31, 2016.
+The Company would have to pay \$2,579 to terminate the contracts as at December 31, 2016 (2015 - pay \$8,826).
+The maturity date for the Company's contracts range from January 18 to March 16, 2017.
+The notional amounts of the foreign currency forward contracts total \$242,174 (2015 - \$184,869).
 The counterparties are federally regulated financial institutions.

 OSFI requires disclosure of the replacement cost, credit equivalent amount and the risk-weighted equivalent for each type of derivative instrument.
 The credit equivalent amount is the replacement cost of an instrument plus an additional amount representing potential future credit exposure, as defined by OSFI.
 The risk-weighted equivalent is determined by applying a risk-weighted factor to the credit equivalent amount based on OSFI guidelines.
-At December 31, 2015, the credit equivalent amount of the foreign currency forward contracts was \$6 (2014 - \$65).
-The risk-weighted equivalent was \$nil (2014 - \$nil).
+At December 31, 2016, the credit equivalent amount of the foreign currency forward contracts was \$568 (2015 - \$6).
+The risk-weighted equivalent was \$3 (2015 - \$nil).